bbauska/W3Cx-3of5/README.md

 In the above outline, note that we have only used H1\...
 H6 elements, without any new HTML5 structural elements such as \<section\> or \<article\>.

-Here is a list of browser extensions you can try, for visualizing the outline of a document: <a href="https://chrome.google.com/webstore/detail/table-of-contents-crx/eeknhipceeelbgdbcmchicoaoalfdnhi?hl=f">table-of-contents-crx</a> Chrome extension or <a href="https://addons.mozilla.org/fr/firefox/addon/outline-sidebar/?src=search">this Firefox extension</a>.
+Here is a list of browser extensions you can try, for visualizing the outline of a document: <a href="https://chrome.google.com/webstore/detail/table-of-contents-crx/eeknhipceeelbgdbcmchicoaoalfdnhi?hl=f" target="_blank">table-of-contents-crx</a> Chrome extension or <a href="https://addons.mozilla.org/fr/firefox/addon/outline-sidebar/?src=search" target="_blank">this Firefox extension</a>.

 <h4>Using headings and new sectioning elements (section, article, aside, nav)</h4>